nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   1. User views a patient (UC10)
   2. User requests to search for a specific records.
   3. User enters search keywords.
-  4. MedBook performs a search and displays matching record.
+  4. MedBook performs a search and displays matching record.<br>
+     Use case ends.
 - **Extension**:
   - 4a.
 No matches found.
     - 4a1.
 MedBook informs the user that there were no matches.